3 Ways to Prevent Fires During Cold Weather

 February 27, 2019

-The groundhog, Punxsutawney Phil, predicted an early spring this year (yes!).
-Unfortunately, we still have another couple months of cold and unpredictable weather in the Midwest.
+We still have another couple of months of cold and unpredictable weather in the Midwest.
 While we wait and dream of warmer weather, keep these winter fire safety at the top of your mind.

 1. Electricity & Winter Storms